Meade Esposito: Politics

-Although Esposito attained his longtime goal of becoming chairman of the Kings County Democratic Committee in 1969 as part of a byzantine power-sharing agreement with "sometimes friend and often business partner" Stanley Steingut (who sought to consolidate his control of the New York State Assembly's Democratic caucus in preparation for assuming the speakership), the Jefferson Club's influence was initially overshadowed by the enduring dominance of Steingut's East Flatbush-based Madison Club, a predominantly Jewish political clearinghouse for such figures as future New York City Mayor Abe Beame, venerable jurist Nat Sobel and members of the Trump family.
-After Beame lost the mayoralty in 1977, the balance of power in municipal politics gradually shifted to Esposito, with the sudden death of Steingut organization éminence grise and key Esposito ally Beadie Markowitz in early 1978 all but assuring the then-Speaker's decisive defeat by primary challenger Murray Weinstein (later succeeded by his daughter, Helene Weinstein).
+Although Esposito attained his longtime goal of becoming chairman of the Kings County Democratic Committee in 1969 as part of a byzantine power-sharing agreement with "sometimes friend and often business partner" Stanley Steingut (who sought to consolidate his control of the New York State Assembly's Democratic caucus in preparation for assuming the speakership), the Jefferson Club's influence was initially overshadowed by the enduring dominance of Steingut's East Flatbush-based James Madison Democratic Club, a predominantly Jewish political clearinghouse for such figures as future New York City Mayor Abe Beame, veteran New York State Comptroller Arthur Levitt Sr., prominent jurist Nat Sobel and members of the Trump family.
+After Beame lost the mayoralty in 1977, the balance of power in municipal politics gradually shifted to Esposito, with accelerating white flight in East Flatbush and the concomitant death of Steingut organization éminence grise Beadie Markowitz (an Esposito ally for decades because of their mutual roots in the Schorenstein machine) in early 1978 all but assuring the then-Speaker's decisive defeat by Andrew Stein-backed primary challenger Murray Weinstein (later succeeded by his daughter, Helene Weinstein).